za3k/za3k.com/archive/invincible.md

 ## How to Play
 - Each Hero describes their character
 - Each Villain describes their persona and their lair.
 - Each Villain reveals their lair's first Obstacle.
-They give a description aloud of the Obstacle, which players enjoy and listen to carefully for clues.
+The Villain sets the scene by giving a description aloud of the Obstacle, which players enjoy and listen to carefully for clues.
 - Select which Hero goes first however you like.
-- For the remainder of play, each Hero in turn selects a visible Obstacle.
+- For the remainder of play, each Hero in turn selects a visible **Obstacle**.
 After they beat it or fail, play passes to the next Hero.
 This continues until the game is won or lost.
 - Obstacles (Success and Failure)
     - Each Hero in turn selects one Obstacle, indicating it.
-The Hero states which of six approaches they use: **Magic**, **Spirit**, **Physical**, **Smarts** they use.
+The Hero states which of six approaches they use: **Physical**, **Smarts**, **Spirit**, **Charm**, **Energy**, or **Coolness** they use.
 For example "Gertie uses Spirit on the flock of seagulls."
 Heroes can only use the approaches marked on their character sheet.
     - The Villain gives a thumbs up if the Obstacle is weak against that approach, or a thumbs down if it is not.
 The Villain never describes the action after they set the scene.
     - If the Hero failed, another hero can choose to jump in and help.
 They should use a different approach.
 If the second hero fails, the attempt is over.
 If multiple heroes want to help, the failing Hero selects who helps.
 - Obstacles (Failure)